Hiroaki-K4/3d_computer_vision/fundamental_matrix/README.md

 <br></br>

 ## Covariance matrix and algebraic methods
+The computation of the basis matrix F from the corresponding points in the two images is the basis for various computer vision applications.
 Calculating the fundamental matrix $F$ satisfying Eq(1) from the corresponding points $(x_\alpha,y_\alpha), (x_\alpha\prime,y_\alpha\prime), (\alpha=1,...,N)$ with errors is mathematically to compute a unit vector $\theta$ such that

 $$